nickwai/Nick_Yu/README.md

 As a former Infrastructure Engineer seeking to transition into a career as a Junior Software Developer, I have completed an intensive software engineering bootcamp in HyperonDev to develop my skills and knowledge in programming.
 With a strong foundation in systems and infrastructure, I am well-equipped to build reliable and efficient software solutions.

-- 👀 I'm seeking for a Junior Python Developer, Junior Testing Engineer and Junior DevOps role
+- 👀 I'm seeking for a Infrastructure Engineer role and Junior DevOps role

 - 👨‍💻 I’m currently learning **Python, SQL, HTML, CSS**